Nuts & Milk: Development

-Originally developed by Japanese software company Hudson Soft for several home computers in Japan, Nuts & Milk became the company's first Famicom video game.
+Originally developed by Japanese software company Hudson Soft for several home computers in Japan, Nuts & Milk became one of the company's first Family Computer video games along with Lode Runner.
 The game itself borrows elements from Lode Runner, an earlier Hudson project, and other arcade-styled platformers such as Donkey Kong, and even emulates the title screen of Nintendo's early 1980s releases.
 While the game retains stylistic similarities to other games published at the time, it is unique in being an arcade-styled game that was never released on an actual arcade system.

 Two different versions of the game were created: one for home computers, and one for the Famicom.

 Version differences

 Nuts & Milk was released for the home computers and Nintendo's Famicom at roughly the same time, and although both versions are very similar, there are a few differences in presentation.
 The Famicom version is played from a sideways angle typical of 2D sidescrollers with the player walking and jumping from one area to another horizontally.
 Conversely, the computer version is presented in a top-down fashion with all platforming elements removed, with the player instead moving in four directions.
-This version also contains a slight degradation in both sound and graphics, due to the comparatively less powerful personal computer hardware at the time.
+This version also contains a slight degradation in both sound and graphics, due to the comparatively less powerful personal computers at the time.
 Though the Famicom version makes use of its standard 2-button controller, the computer releases instead rely on a keyboard.
-The Famicom version can optionally save user-generated content to cassette tape with the Famicom Data Recorder.